Ashraful Islam, Research Assistant, Textile Focus

 Cotton to Denim Yarn

-Typical denim jeans pant begins its life on a firm of China or India where cotton seeds are sown, irrigated and grown for the fluffy balls they produce.
-Self-driving machine carefully harvests this puffs, an industrial cotton gin mechanically separates the fluffy bolls from seeds.
+Typical denim jeans pant begins its life in a firm in China or India where cotton seeds are sown, irrigated, and grown for the fluffy balls they produce.
+Self-driving machine carefully harvests these puffs, an industrial cotton gin mechanically separates the fluffy bolls from seeds.
 But the cotton plants require a huge quantity of water and pesticides.
 It takes around 1,800 gallons of water to grow enough cotton to produce just one pair of regular blue jeans, enough to fill more than 84 bathtubs.
 Meanwhile cotton uses more insecticides and pesticides than any other crop in the world.
-On the contrary, some denim jeans pant (Carhartt, Vouri, Able, Patagonia) are made of organic cotton grown without pesticides and insecticides but organic cotton makes up less than 1% of the 22.7 million metric tons of cotton produced worldwide.
-Once the cotton bales leave the form, textile mills ship them into a spinning facility.
+On the contrary, some denim jeans pants (Carhartt, Vouri, Able, Patagonia) are made of organic cotton grown without pesticides and insecticides but organic cotton makes up less than 1% of the 22.7 million metric tons of cotton produced worldwide.
+Once the cotton bales leave the form, textile mills ship them to a spinning facility.
 A grand total of 225 pairs of jeans can be made from just one bale of cotton.

-Denim and denim outwears are regarded as 21st century clothing and the demand of denim products are on the rise all over the world.
-So, a small positive change in the processing and manufacturing of denim and denim jeans can culminate to a hufe positive impact on the environment and surroundings.
+Denim and denim outwears are regarded as 21st-century clothing and the demand for denim products is on the rise all over the world.
+So, a small positive change in the processing and manufacturing of denim and denim jeans can culminate in a huge positive impact on the environment and surroundings.